duartegroup/resources/tutorials/git/README.md

 #### 2. Making Changes

 We're now ready to make some progress in solving the toy problem.
-Open up `fit_function.py` with your favourite text editor (e.g. vim) or IDE (e.g. PyCharm).
+Open up `fit_function.py` (in the newly created resources directory wherever you cloned to) with your favourite text editor (e.g. vim) or IDE (e.g. PyCharm).
 Modify the trial function declaration to try and minimise the difference between your guess and the true values, subject to some simple regularisation.
 A simple trial function is defined

 ```python